GholapRohit/Livo/README.md

-# **Airbnb Clone**
+# **Livo - Your Stay, Your Way**

 ## **Brief Overview**

-The Airbnb Clone is a web application that replicates the core functionalities of Airbnb.
+This is a web application that replicates the core functionalities of Airbnb.
 It allows users to:

 - Browse and explore property listings.
 - Create, update, and delete property listings (for authenticated users).